-Melania Trump Mocked For Condemning Cyberbullying When She’s Married To Huge Cyberbully
+Melania Trump Mocked For Condemning Cyberbullying When Donald Is A Huge One

-Melania Trump gave a speech at the UN, urging world leaders to join her in the fight against online bullying.
-Twitter erupted at the hypocrisy, seeing as husband Donald Trump is basically the world’s biggest cyberbully!
+Melania Trump gave a speech at the UN urging leaders to fight against online bullying.
+Twitter freaked — Donald Trump is the world’s biggest cyberbully!

 Every first lady has a personal cause, and Melania Trump, 47, decided that she’s going to combat cyberbullying.
 Um…what?
 People were shaking their heads when Melania announced it after husband Donald Trump‘s inauguration, and they’re freaking out even more now.
 Melania gave a passionate speech at the United Nations on September 20 about the importance of teaching kindness to children, and how world leaders should join her in stopping online bullying.